britram/taps-transports/draft-ietf-taps-transports.md

 The transport features provided by FLUTE/ALC are:

-- unicast, multicast, anycast or IPv4 broadcast,
+- unicast, multicast, anycast or IPv4 broadcast transmission,
-- object-oriented delivery of discrete data or files,
+- object-oriented delivery of discrete data or files and associated metadata,
-- per-object dynamic meta-data delivery, <!-- editors note: is this similar to performance reporting in RTP...?-->
-- push delivery or on-demand delivery service,
-- fully reliable or partially reliable delivery (of file or in-memory objects),
+- fully reliable or partially reliable delivery (of file or in-memory objects), using proactive packet erasure coding (AL-FEC) to recover from packet erasures,
 - ordered or unordered delivery (of file or in-memory objects),
-- per-packet authentication, integrity, and anti-replay services, <!-- editors note: are these 3 features?-->
-- proactive packet erasure coding (AL-FEC) to recover from packet erasures and improve the on-demand delivery service, <!--editors note: how is this related to reliability as listed above?-->
-- error detection (relies on UDP checksum), <!-- editors note: What the difference to 'integrity' listed above?-->
+- error detection (based on the UDP checksum),
+- per-packet authentication,
+- per-packet integrity,
+- per-packet replay protection,
 - congestion control for layered flows (e.g., with WEBRC).

 ## NACK-Oriented Reliable Multicast (NORM)